metabase/metabase/docs/troubleshooting-guide/timezones.md

 This occurs when you are grouping by a date (rather than by a time) that does not have a time zone attached to it.
 Look at every time field your question uses in the Data Model Reference, and see if any of them are simply a "Date" field.

 **How to fix this:**
-Make sure the server time zone reflects the reporting time zone, because when a query is run on Metabase the server applies the time zone to which it is set to that date.
+Make sure the server time zone reflects the reporting time zone, because when a query is run on Metabase, the server applies the configured time zone to that date.

 ### Mixing explicit and implicit time zones